usbong/SLHCC/README.md

 # MOSC (Marikina Orthopedic Specialty Clinic)
 <b>Author:</b> Michael B. Syson</br>
 <b>Date Created:</b> 20171121</br>
-<b>Date Updated:</b> 201090324</br>
+<b>Date Updated:</b> 20190324</br>
 <b>Description:</b></br>
-This is a set of add-on software to automate computing tasks and the generation of reports using data from Microsoft Excel workbooks.</br>
+This is a set of add-on software to automate computing tasks and the generation of reports using data from Microsoft EXCEL workbooks.</br>

 # Add-on Software
-We've written the add-on software using among others:<br>
+We've written the add-on software using among others:</br>
-a) Visual Basic for Applications (VBA) that we execute as instructions/Macros on Microsoft Excel</br>
+a) Visual Basic for Applications (VBA) that we execute as instructions/Macros on Microsoft EXCEL</br>
 b) Java programming language

 # Usbong's Add-on Software Development Service